Below are answers to many of the questions that we receive throughout the year. The questions are organized by the following categories:

 What is the Federal Direct Unsubsidized Loan and how do I apply?

-Please note that as of July 1, 2012, the Federal Direct Subsidized Loan is unavailable to graduate and professional school students.
+As of July 1, 2012, the Federal Direct Subsidized Loan became unavailable to graduate and professional school students.

 What is the Federal Direct Graduate PLUS Loan and how do I apply?